FinalZJY/cluster-shared-memory/README.md

 ![node-current](https://img.shields.io/node/v/cluster-shared-memory)
 ![GitHub repo size](https://img.shields.io/github/repo-size/FinalZJY/cluster-shared-memory)

-Shared memory for Node.js applications which use the cluster module.
+A cross-process storage acts like shared memory for Node.js applications which use the cluster module.

+If you are looking for a tool to share the physical memory, cluster-shared-memory can not meet your needs.
+You can only use it to share data between processes.

 It provides in-memory storage managed by the master process, and the workers communicate with the master through IPC.
 It's basically used in the Node.js cluster applications to share data between processes.

-It supports reading and writing objects in shared memory, mutually exclusive access between processes, listening objects in shared memory, and an LRU cache.
+It supports reading and writing objects in shared memory storage, mutually exclusive access between processes, listening objects in shared memory storage, and an LRU cache.

 ## Usage